While we come from diverse backgrounds, we’re all one community.

 People served every month, an 80% increase over pre-pandemic levels

-Partners at 900 sites are working with us to help distibute food
+Partners at +900 sites are working with us to help distribute food

-Worth of free groceries are distibuted monthly per client
+Worth of free groceries are distributed monthly to clients who attend weekly

 Second Harvest Adds Four New Board Members